Dive into Nostalgia with Gerry Anderson's Iconic TV Themes Live

 Taking the cue from pop groups of the 60’s, Gray’s score opened each episode of ‘Joe 90’(1967) with a bright pop chiming guitar riff.
 The episode ‘International Concerto’, features the character of a concert pianist who is secretly a spy.
 The piano score from the episode was played by Crispin Merrell, who later composed music for ‘Space Precinct’, ‘Lavender Castle’, and ‘New Captain Scarlet’.

-Live Action ‘Doppelgänger’
+Anderson's Live Action Adventure - ‘Doppelgänger’

 Before the interval the orchestra played the theme to Anderson’s live action film ‘Doppelgänger’(1968).
 Anderson made no secret that he wanted to move to live action productions.
 Barry Gray jumped at the chance to score the music for a large orchestra.